Jain (Deemed-to-be University) Policies

 Creation of project proposal, project management and support

-The PI shall be responsible for the overall management of the project and recruitment of project staff as per procedure that may be prescribed by sponsoring agency and the office of Human Resource of Jain University.
+The PI shall be responsible for the overall management of the project and recruitment of project staff as per procedure that may be prescribed by sponsoring agency and the office of Human Resource of Jain (Deemed-to-be University).

 PI is responsible for certification of salary paid to project staff.

 PI shall ensure that all requirements of sponsoring/ funding agency in respect of reports, financial statements and other deliverables are met in a timely manner.
 These include keeping separate stock registers for each project with a detailed account of expenditure incurred (equipment, consumables of all types, chemicals, glassware, fabrication items, COTS, travel, contingency etc).

 Copy of Utilization Certificate, statement of accounts, annual progress report and a closure report shall be sent to the office of the Registrar in addition to the respective funding agencies.
 As far as practicable, (that is for all direct expenses other than for overheads) separate account for each project will be maintained and operated.
 Guidelines on institutional overheads are in Annexure II